solomonyaw/How-to-Modernize-the-Football-and-Sports-Industry-in-Africa-Ghana-Using-Buckminster-Fuller-s-Ideas/README.md

 - **Buckminster Fuller**, for inspiring innovative design strategies
 - **Football talents of Africa**
 - **The Ghana Football Association and other governing bodies**
-- **Football journalists in Africa**, especially Citi News Sports TV and radio for their professional coverage and analysis
+- **Football journalists in Africa**, especially Citi News Sports TV and Radio in Ghana for their professional coverage and analysis

 ---